prefab-cloud/prefab-cloud-docs-web/docs/explanations/concepts/frontend-sdks.md

     end

-    setup -- Context + API Key--> init init --> CDN
+    setup -- Context + API Key--> init init --belt--> CDN
+    init -.suspenders.-> CDN
-    CDN -.miss.-> API
+    CDN -.suspenders miss.-> API
+    CDN -.belt miss.-> GDN
-    API --update--> CDN
+    API --suspenders update--> CDN
+    GDN --belt update--> CDN
     CDN --> ResultsCache
     API --> GoogleSpanner
     GoogleSpanner --> API
 ```

-Clients will make a single request and receive the values of all evaluated Feature Flags for a given context.
+Usually, clients will make a single request and receive the values of all evaluated Feature Flags for a given context.
+The client uses a belt and suspenders approach for reliability, so if the "belt" request isn't timely, we'll fall back to the "suspenders" endpoint.

-Multiple requests only happen if you change the attributes of a context and re-initialize the client.
+If you change the attributes of a context and re-initialize the client, we'll re-fetch the flags for that context.

 Note that **evaluation happens server side**.
 This prevents your potentially sensitive rule data from leaking to an untrusted browser.
 For example if you
 have a `special-feature` released to a list of customer IDs, the browser will only see `special-feature: false` not the list of your special customer IDs.